abbiedaniel/salesforce-maintenance/PD1-Notes.md

         ```
  	- Benefits:
   		- Accepts non-primitive types as parameters
- 		- Monitoring - Job Id is returned to identify the job and monitor the progress
+ 		- Monitoring - Job ID is returned to identify the job and monitor the progress
   		- Chaining Jobs - You can chain one job to another job by starting a second job from a running job.
 This can be useful for sequential processing.
+    		- Max: 50 jobs in the queue with system.enqueueJob  in a single transaction

 - **Scheduled Apex**
   	- Syntax: